rsensenig/contra-search/README.md

 10/23/2022 - I noticed that regardless of what zip code I enter, the error message "I didn't understand that zip code.
 Please enter a different one." appears. - RESOLVED

+11/7/2022 - currently working on implementing rrule for adding events based on a recurring event series

 <!-- License -->
 ## License